DialedIn-Aus/products/openSense/README.md

 # Dialedin - Open Sense Module (DI-OSM1)

-A compact breakout board meticulously crafted to provide the perfect foundation for creating sensor-based modules using open automation platforms like Tasmota, ESPHome or ESPEasy.
+A compact breakout board meticulously crafted to provide the perfect foundation for creating sensor-based modules using open automation platforms like Tasmota, ESPHome or ESPEasy allowing for easy integration with Home Assistant or other smart home platforms.
 Its compact design ensures stability and reliability, setting it apart from other development kits on the market.

 <p align="middle">